-1. Industry Complexity and VC Investors Propensity to Syndicate
+1. Industry Complexity and VC Investors' Propensity to Syndicate

 In this section, we examine how industry complexity affects the VC investor's propensity to syndicate with other VC investors.
-We test hypothesis $H_1$ that states that VCs are more likely to form syndicates to finance projects in more complex industries.
+We test Hypothesis 1, which states that VCs are more likely to form syndicates to finance projects in more complex industries.

-Table 2 reports our probit regression results with the dependent variable being the VC\SYND dummy variable that equals one if the venture is financed by a VC syndicate and zero if it is financed by individual VCs alone.
-We use the two industry average measures constructed earlier, namely IND\TANG and IND\R&D\SALES, as the proxies for the complexity of an industry.
+Table 2 reports our probit regression results with the dependent variable being the VC_SYND dummy variable, which equals 1 if the venture is financed by a VC syndicate and 0 if it is financed by individual VCs alone.
+We use the two industry average measures constructed earlier, namely, IND_TANG and IND_R&D_SALES, as the proxies for the complexity of an industry.
 Following the existing literature, we assume more complex industries are more R&D intensive and use more intangible assets.
-In addition to the main variables of interest, we include IND\MTB and industry average sales growth (IND\SALES\GROWTH) as proxies to control for industry growth option value.
-We also control for entrepreneurial firm characteristics such as a firm's age (FIRM\AGE), investment amount received at the first round of financing (INV\ROUND\ONE), development stage at the first round of VC financing, VC reputation measures (VC\FIRM\AGE and VC\FUND\SIZE), and VC geographical location dummies.
-Finally, we include year fixed effects for the year when the firm received the first VC investment in various regressions.
-Standard errors are clustered at the VC firm level.
-We report the marginal effects of independent variables because the coefficients of probit models are usually hard to interpret.
+In addition to the main variables of interest, we include IND_MTB and industry average sales growth (IND_SALES_GROWTH) as proxies to control for the industry growth option value.